andrecdk/andrecdk/README.md

 **`🎨 Digital Craftsmanship | 📈🔍 Data Analyst and Data Scientist Entahusiast`**

-I'm a data analyst enthausiast building my version of digital world and currently learning about coding as part of data analysis and partially make some stuff that will help automate boring office task mainly in python.
+I’m a data enthusiast on a quest to shape my own digital universe.
+By day, I dive into the intricacies of data analysis, unraveling patterns and insights.
+But wait—there’s more!
+Under the moonlight, I don my coding cape (Python, of course) to conjure up little spells—tiny automations that rescue me from the clutches of mundane office tasks.
+Together, we’re crafting a world where data dances and spreadsheets sigh with relief. 🚀✨

 <p align="left">
   <a href="https://github.com/ForrestKnight?tab=followers">